Validation

 |---|---|---|

-| Hosted CI + local structural checks | Docs/spec structure, Pages fitness, formatting/governance workflows, and repository health checks | GPU runtime correctness, CUDA benchmark numbers, or hardware-specific speedups |
+| Hosted CI + repository checks | Formatting, CUDA compilation, docs structure, Pages fitness, and route/workflow health checks | GPU runtime correctness, CUDA benchmark numbers, or hardware-specific speedups |

-Local ctest --test-dir build on a GPU machine | Runtime correctness against the project's cuBLAS oracle | Universal performance claims |
+Local ctest --test-dir build on a GPU machine | Runtime correctness against the project's cuBLAS oracle, under the project's numerical tolerance policy | Universal performance claims or GPU model independence |

 | Local benchmark execution | Performance behavior on a named GPU, under a named command and scope label | Results on other GPUs, other CUDA stacks, or unlabeled workloads |